airawat/cascading.accumulo.examples/example3/ReadMe.txt

-The sample program in the “src” directory demonstrates how to dump (all the data) data in Accumulo to HDFS using the Cascading extensions for Accumulo.
-The program output is exactly as it is laid out in Accumulo.
+The sample program in the “src” directory demonstrates how to dump (all the) data in Accumulo to HDFS using the Cascading extensions for Accumulo.
+The program output is exactly as the data is laid out in Accumulo.
 The next example transposes the data before writing to HDFS.

-Parameters:
+Program parameters:
 ============================================
 Parameter 1 = Accumulo connection string
 Parameter 2 = Accumulo query criteria